pandosme/pandosme.github.io/docs/README.md

 ---

 ## Fred Juhlin
-I see myself as an integrator with developer skills.
+I am a DYI integrator with developer skills.
 The components I develop enables and simplifys various data-driven use cases.
-I enjoy sharing my work.
 You are welcome to use these components AS-IS.